arcus/education_modules/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md

 * familiarity with some different kinds of plots, although deep understanding is not needed --- people who are used to seeing plots presented in research articles will be sufficiently prepared
 * the distinction between [continuous and categorical variables](https://education.arcus.chop.edu/variable-types/)
-* concepts used to describe a variable such as its distribution and range
-* concepts related to statistical tests such as outliers and correlation

 This module also assumes some basic familiarity with either R or python, but is appropriate for beginners.